 (23) If a student has only one unit to complete in a compulsory study period, and the unit is available by Distance Learning or Online Learning, the student must meet with the Director SCU International who may require the student return to his or her home country to study the final unit of the course by Distance Learning or Online Learning study.

 (24) Students who complete their studies early as a result of overload enrolment or units studied in non-compulsory study periods will be reported to Department of Immigration and Citizenship through PRISMS as having completed their studies, within fourteen (14) days after the release of final grades.

 (25) As per Standard 10 of the The National Code, the University will systematically monitor student's course progress, and proactively notify and counsel international onshore students who are at risk of failing to meet their course progress requirements.

 (26) Subject to Part D - of this Policy, the University will report international onshore students, under section 19 of the Education Services for Overseas Students Act 2000, who have breached their course progress requirements.
 Students will be made aware, by the SCU International, of the consequences they face if they do not maintain satisfactory course progress and what effect this may have on their student visa.

 (28) Any student with unsatisfactory course progress must be advised:

 (29) An intervention strategy must be designed, documented and activated for each student assessed as at risk of unsatisfactory course progress in accordance with clause (30) - (33).

-(30) A student who has failed one (1) unit or has a Seek Help (SH) Academic Standing in any study period will be:
+(30) A student who has failed one (1) unit in any study period will be: